 HIST 306 - Protestant Reformations and Catholic Renewal (3)

 Students explore religious crises intertwined with the social, political, economic and intellectual history of the fourteenth through seventeenth centuries that produced modern times.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.